Rizwan-Ishaq/SocialGraphPage/index.md

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/1600-1700.png?raw=true)
 _Acting as a frame for our wordcloud: Isaac Newton's Apple Tree Shone Upon By a Full Moon_

 This was indeed the century of science.
 It had already started in the 16th century with Copernicus, followed by Galilei and Kepler and now - propelled by Newton's Principia - a new generation of scientists were to propel the world forward.
+This is also quite clear from the reccurent words of the philosophers of the time.

-But that's the science part, we are to continue with the philosophy (even though Newton did make it onto the list of persons who has influenced most philosophers in this bin).
+But that's it for science at the moment!
+We are to continue with the philosophy.
+The network of the 1700th century philosophers look like this:

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph5_1600_1700.png?raw=true)